EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ![Methods used in the literature to assign trophic resources to soil microarthropods taxa.
 Colors within columns refer to the number of different taxonomic levels for which each method assigned at least one resource.
 Assay: laboratory tests and observations.
 Isotopes: stable isotopes.
 Gut: intestinal content.
 Enzymes: Digestive enzymes.
 Mouth: mouthparts morphology.
 Lipid: lipid profile.
 Mo. det: molecular detection of intestinal content, f.p.: Food preference assays.
 Obs.: direct lab observations of feeding activity.
 Reviews: general reviews by other authors.](Figures/Metodo_ByTaxLevel.png){width="4.920138888888889in" height="4.920138888888889in"}

- Microarthropods at the family level constitute 9.3% of the observations in laboratory tests, with 63.6% of the total corresponding to the Prostigmata suborder, within which 10 different families are mentioned.
-The evidence offered by observations in laboratory tests adds up to 90.7% for species and genera.
+Microarthropods at the family level constitute 9.3 percent of the observations in laboratory tests, with 63.6 percent of the total corresponding to the Prostigmata suborder, within which 10 different families are mentioned.
+The evidence offered by observations in laboratory tests adds up to 90.7 percent for species and genera.
 The orders Mesostigmata (62.5%), Sarcoptiformes (23.8%), Trombidiformes (9%) and Arthropleona (4%) are the ones with the higher presence in the literature.

- The gut content method reaches 21.3% of the records, in which the species taxonomic level corresponds to 89.9% of the total records and the genus level to 9.5%.
+The gut content method reaches 21.3 percent of the records, in which the species taxonomic level corresponds to 89.9 percent of the total records and the genus level to 9.5 percent.

 Stable isotopes follow in importance.
-From these, 76.9% of the records mention species.
-Genera and family add up to 23.1% of the records.
+From these, 76.9 percent of the records mention species.
+Genera and family add up to 23.1 percent of the records

  The activity of digestive enzymes (178 records) in all cases reports down to the species level.
 For this empirical evidence, the authors